 What are the benefits vs. risks?

-- The information provided by renal imaging is unique and often unattainable using other imaging procedures.
+- The information provided by nuclear renal imaging is unique and often unattainable using other imaging procedures.

 - Renal imaging yields useful information needed to make a diagnosis or to determine appropriate treatment, if any.